tart2000/solariboard_v2/README.md

 You can modify:

-- the number of rows and lines in the index.html
+- the number of rows and lines in the /index.html
-- the 'zoom' in the app/solari.js file
+- the 'zoom' in the /app/solari.js file
-- the time (in ms) messages are shown on the index.html
+- the time (in ms) messages are shown on the /index.html
-- the info message that appears at the bottom of the screen in index.html
+- the info message that appears at the bottom of the screen in /index.html
-- the message when there are no messages
+- the message when there are no messages in /client.js
-- the characters, but that happens with a .psd file (in assets)
+- the character list, but that happens with a .psd file (in assets) (at the moment, they're oriented towards French...)
+- the speed of the character changes in /solariflap.js
+- the way relative time is shown on the messages (when the messages were sent) in /timetogo.js (in French at the moment)

 ### Going forward